huggingface/swift-transformers/README.md

 ### Hub downloads

-Downloading models to a user device _fast_ is a core requirement of on-device ML. `swift-transformers` provides a simple API to download models from the Hugging Face Hub, with progress reporting, flaky connection handling, and more:
+Downloading models to a user device _fast_ and _reliably_ is a core requirement of on-device ML. `swift-transformers` provides a simple API to download models from the Hugging Face Hub, with progress reporting, flaky connection handling, and more:

 ```swift